jovinryan20/spotify-playlist-mood-analyzer/README.md

 4️⃣ Run the project
 python app.py

-📊 Example Output
+📊 Example Output:

 A bar chart showing mood distribution of songs Playlist data with mood classification in a Pandas DataFrame

-🎯 Future Enhancements
+🎯 Future Enhancements:

 Add sentiment analysis using lyrics
 Build a web dashboard for interactive mood analysis Auto-create mood-based playlists on Spotify